 (From the book, Men Read Newspapers Not Minds —by Sandra Aldrich)

-When needing clarification on the importance of a matter to your spouse have your spouse point to how they really feel over a matter.
+The following communication tool can come in handy when clarification is needed.
+When needing clarification on the importance of a matter to your spouse have him or her point to how he or she really feels over a matter.

 #1: “I really don’t want to do this.”